cchudzicki-ocw-testing/24.900-spring-2022/content/pages/assignment-1.md

 title: Assignment 1
 uid: e5ca247a-22a6-4647-a855-e27ae64b78c9
 ---
-**Due:**  **Tuesday, March 1st**
+**Due:**  **Session 7**

 **Length**:  **approximately 1000 words (≈ 4 pages, double-spaced)**

 For the first paper in this class, you will read a published article that makes a claim about language, and write a short critical paper that summarizes and evaluates the authors’ claim.
 In order to do this, you will need to consider the evidence that is put forward in support of the claim and discuss the strengths and weaknesses of the authors’ evidence and arguments.

-The articles that you may choose from are listed below and can be accessed under “Assignment 1: Critical Summary Articles”.
+The articles that you may choose from are listed below and can be accessed under “Assignment 1: Critical Summary Articles.”

 **A well-written paper should:**